jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/deformation-and-work-hardening.md

 ### Introduction
-3-stage slip/deformation curve in #single-crystals does not exist in polycrystals.
+3-stage slip/deformation curve in #single-crystal does not exist in polycrystals.
 The compatibility of grains requires multiple slip systems are initiated from earliest stages of deformation.
 [work-hardening](deformation-and-work-hardening.md) is immediate, then, without #easy-glide region.